 Address: Calle Pagés, 31

-Experience the flavors of Granada in the Albayzín and beyond on our Hidden Granada Food & Tapas Adventure!
-We visit six fantastic local eateries every Monday through Saturday evening and learn about Granada’s rich history and culture in addition to its cuisine.
+Experience the flavors of Granada on our Tapas, Taverns & History Tour!
+You’ll visit four historic, locals-only tapas bars and learn about Granada’s rich history and culture in addition to its cuisine.

 You’ll explore the winding street’s of Spain’s Moorish treasure with an expert local guide.
-During three hours of experiencing Granada’s best tapas, jamón, wine, and more, you’ll learn more about Granada’s dramatic past while experiencing the city (and its food!) like a local.
+While experiencing Granada’s best tapas, wine and more, you’ll learn more about the city’s dramatic past while experiencing the city (and its food!) like a local.
 It’s the perfect experience for foodies and history buffs alike!